• Mental Health

 2. Exposure Therapy

-Exposure therapy is a form of CBT that helps individuals overcome their fears.
+Exposure therapy for anxiety is a form of CBT that helps individuals overcome their fears.
 The therapist works with the client to gradually face stressful or scary situations/stimuli and “rewire” the brain to reduce fear responses.
 It teaches coping skills and introduces new thought patterns.
 Different forms of exposure include imaginal exposure, in vivo exposure (facing the situation in real life), and virtual reality exposure.

 Exposure therapy is often used as a treatment for specific phobias, such as a fear of being on an airplane, fear of snakes, or fear of needles/injections.
 Exposure therapy can also be used for more general situation-specific situations, such as social anxiety, separation anxiety, panic disorder, generalized anxiety disorder, and PTSD.